[Top]

 1. Launch Interface Builder 2.x.

-2. From the Tools menu, choose Palette Preferences..., or you can use the Preferences... menu command and choose the Palette preferences.
+2. Use the Tools > Palette Preferences..., or you can use the Interface Builder > Preferences... menu command and choose the "Palette" preferences.

 3. Click the Add... button.